 Your employees will be hesitant to follow someone who is unsure of themselves.
 A strong and confident leader will invoke a sense of loyalty and duty to the company.
 Of course, a good leader also knows when to praise and reward employees.

-Think of extra incentives such as more vacation days, cash bonuses, or even stock options can add a boost of motivation.
+Think of extra incentives such as more vacation days, cash bonuses, or even stock options that can add a boost of motivation.

-Without clear communication, your staff members may not be clear on what is expected of them and they may hesitate to ask questions.
+Without clear communication, your staff members may not be clear on what is expected of them, and they may hesitate to ask questions.
 Clear and open lines of dialogue will incite trust in all parties.

 Let departments mingle, encourage group lunches, and don’t keep important information about the company from your employees, especially if it will impact their lives.
 Knowing that their leader trusts them enough to share sensitive information will further strengthen the trust they possess.
-Read our suggestions for creating unity within your team in our blog, “Why Virtual Workouts are Great for Team Bonding”.
+Read our suggestions for creating unity within your team in our blog, “Why Virtual Workouts are Great for Team Bonding.”

 3. Growth and Development

-Make sure the office is a place for growth and development.
+Make sure an office is a place for growth and development.
 It’s easy for individuals to feel stifled if they feel like they’ve hit the ceiling and cannot move any higher personally or professionally.

 Invest in group seminars, conferences, and other activities that will foster growth and improvement.
 A virtual race with atlasGO is guaranteed to challenge your team physically and mentally while working towards a greater cause.
 Create a race of your own here!